THE NEW CALL FOR APPLICATIONS IS NOW LAUNCHED. DEADLINE : 4 JUNE 2020

 Fluxus does not finance individual projects.Applications must be submitted by production organisations or event organisers and not by the artists themselves.

-The call for applications is open until 29 May 2019.
-For full information on this programme, the selection criteria and the application form, have a look at the Fluxus Art project website.
+The new call for applications is now launched.
+The deadline to submit your application is 4 June 2020.
+For full information on this programme, the selection criteria and the application form, have a look at the Fluxus Art project website. .